5 steps to ensure HIPAA compliance on mobile devices

 Organizations should do a few things to maintain HIPAA compliance on mobile endpoints.
 Many best practices come down to how IT manages enterprise devices and approaches data security overall.
 In addition to ensuring their own regulatory compliance, organizations should vet any third-party service providers they work with.
 Confirm that providers such as app developers or cloud storage platforms also comply with HIPAA guidelines to prevent unauthorized access to sensitive patient information.

-The following tools can help IT ensure mobile devices that access PHI are HIPAA-compliant:
+The following controls can help organizations ensure that mobile devices accessing PHI remain HIPAA-compliant:

-By taking steps to protect mobile devices, organizations are able to provide a safe and secure environment for handling sensitive information.
+By taking steps to protect mobile devices, organizations can provide a safe and secure environment for handling sensitive information.
 The most important practices to apply include data encryption, strong authentication, clear policies, regular auditing and application management.

 1. Ensure devices and data are secure and encrypted